-So, there are lots of link-building schemes out there: excessive outreach (giving spammy vibes), any automation (if there was a way to automate link-building efforts, everyone would be doing it), an extra cheap price, or anything that looks suspicious can be a part of a black hat SEO, and you don’t need that.
+So, there are lots of link building schemes out there: excessive outreach (giving spammy vibes), any automation (if there was a way to automate all link building efforts, everyone would be doing it), an extra cheap price, or anything that looks suspicious can be a part of a black hat SEO, and you don’t need that.

 Best Tips for Outsourcing Link Building

-Once you’ve done your research and didn’t detect any red flags, you can start settling down for your vendor.
-Here are a few tips for you to ensure that your link-building plan goes smoothly:
+Once you’ve done your research and didn’t detect any red flags, you can start working with your vendor.
+Here are a few tips for you to ensure that your link building plan goes smoothly:

 1. Ask the provider about their services.